Most people don’t know how much we abuse our wrists just by using the computer. Most of this abuse can be avoided simply by using an ergonomic mouse.

 The design allows the players’ hands to rest comfortably on the mouse.
 The lesser the strain put on your wrists, the longer you can play without issues.
 Whether you have a claw grip or a palm grip, Razer assures you that it will fit snugly under your hands.

 The sharp aesthetic combined with the subtle lighting makes for a stylish gaming experience.
-With over 16 million color options, you can customize the mouse in a way that’s unique to you.
+With over 16 million color options, you can customize this ergonomic mouse in a way that’s unique to you.

 And because of the DeathAdder’s sleek design, you can use it as a productivity mouse as well.
 You can bring it with you to the office without getting strange looks that other gaming mice will induce.